 The Wycliffe New Testament lacks scholarship but for different reasons.
 The manuscript did not find a home at Lichfield Cathedral until the 1940s, and it escaped the notice of Conrad Lindberg in the 1970s when he updated Forshall and Madden’s list of Wycliffe Bibles and New Testaments.
 Lichfield's Wycliffe New Testament is in remarkable condition.
 It does not suffer from the water damage and wear of the Chad Gospels—although to be fair, it is 700 years younger.

-Lichfield Cathedral holds the copyright to these images but has assigned the University of Kentucky the rights to release these images for scholarly purposes through an attribution non-commercial share-alike Creative Commons licensing agreement (England/Wales 2.0).
-If you desire images for publication or other commercial uses, information about fees and a request form can be found at Lichfield Cathedrals' Photograph and Image Request.
-For questions, please contact Clare Townsend, the manager of the Cathedral's libraries.
+Lichfield Cathedral holds the copyright to these images but has generously agreed to release these images for non-commercial purposes through an attribution non-commercial share-alike Creative Commons licensing agreement (England/Wales 2.0).
+If you desire images for publication or other commercial uses, please contact Clare Townsend, the Manager of Lichfield Cathedral Libraries.

 Viewing the Images: Images of these two manuscripts are located in IMAGE GALLERIES, accessible through the drop-down menu that appear when you place your cursor over either ST CHAD GOSPELS (menu includes IMAGE GALLERY ) or WYCLIFFE NEW TESTAMENT (menu includes IMAGE GALLERY ) in the upper right of the banner.
 The image galleries have thumbnails and information about the chapters and verses for each page.